EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 relations vis-a-vis Turkey, etc., should not be taken very

-.
+seriously.
 Greece and Turkey have also been investing very

 substantial efforts in getting closer together in recent years,